tonyscottpage/site/whoweare-library.markdown

 ---
-id: library
+id: writings
 layout: page
-title:  "Library"
+title:  "Writings"
-permalink: /documents/library/
+permalink: /documents/writings/
 ---

-We give you access below to articles that reflect on work with clients and colleagues over the years.
+We give you access below to writings (a mix of published and unpublished) that reflect on work with clients and colleagues over the years.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}